RRejuan/2D-time-dependent-heat-equation-using-PINNs-tf2-/README.md

 - Top edge: $ T = 0 $
 - Right edge: $ T = 0 $

+It was then normalized.
 These temperatures remain constant over time.

 ### Initial Condition